MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 Currently, Copilot in Power Automate for desktop is only available for users with a work or school account.

 > [!NOTE]
-> If your environment is in a supported region, you are signed in with a work or school account, and you still can't 'Repair with Copilot' in the Power Automate for desktop experience, contact your Power Platform administrator.
+> If your environment is in a supported region, you are signed in with a work or school account, and you still can't "Repair with Copilot" in the Power Automate for desktop experience, contact your Power Platform administrator.
 An admin can turn Copilot off or on in the Power Platform admin center.

 ## Repair a flow at runtime

 ### How to enable it
 - Install the latest Power Automate for desktop build.
-- To enable the use of AI for self-healing issues, the 'Repair at runtime' flag in PPAC must also be enabled.
+- Enable the use of AI for self-healing issues, the "Repair at runtime" flag in PPAC must also be enabled.
 - For repairing with Copilot, ensure the Copilot flag in Power Platform Admin Center (PPAC) is enabled.+
-- For newly created flows, enable the 'Repair flow errors' option.
+- For newly created flows, enable the "Repair flow errors" option.
 - For already existing flows, navigate to the respective desktop flow properties in the Power Automate for desktop console.
-The property ‘Repair flow errors’ in the desktop flow’s properties should enabled.
+The property "Repair flow errors" in the desktop flow’s properties should be enabled.
   - Repair with Copilot: This option allows for automated issue resolution with the assistance of Copilot.
   - Repair: This option enables manual issue resolution, requiring the user to specify the UI element on the screen at the moment of failure during runtime.